How To Write a Customized Cover Letter

 Customized Cover Letter Example

 The following is a cover letter example which is focused on a career change and the skills required for the advertised position, in the field of sales and communications.
+Download the cover letter template (compatible with Google Docs and Word Online) or see below for more examples.

 I am applying for the Inside Sales position posted on Boston.Monster.com.
 At your convenience, I'd appreciate the opportunity to discuss the position and my candidacy with you.
 You can find my resume attached to this e-mail.